abhishekbalam-xyz/thoughts/_posts/2018-02-01-old-ghosts-haunt-me.md

 Silver lining I guess..

-Anyways, lets see how the future holds.
+Anyways, lets see what the future holds.